andrew/ultimate-awesome/README.md

 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.
+- [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.